-- Basic baby care and birth classes through the INJOY app to learn more about pregnancy, childbirth, breastfeeding, postpartum and baby care, newborn care and more. - Meals for Moms: Inform Texas Children's Health Plan of your pregnancy and receive a healthy meal at no cost for a family of 4 delivered once a month, starting in the second trimester of your pregnancy and for two months after giving birth, for a total of eight months. - Portable Crib: Notify us within 14 days of welcoming your new baby and get a portable crib that doubles as a playpen at no cost.
-Reward can be requested up to 15 days after the end of the eligible year. - Prenatal visit reward: Complete at least one prenatal visit during your pregnancy and receive a \$25 reward card.
-Reward can be requested up to 30 days after the end of the eligible year. - Postpartum visit reward: Complete at least one postpartum visit within 42 days of giving birth and receive a \$25 reward card.
-Reward can be requested up to 60 days after the end of the eligible year. - 24-Hour Nurse Help Line: Our 24-hour nurse help line is available day or night to offer you advice with your symptoms, understand doctor's instructions, and more. - Transportation services: Need a ride to a medical appointment, the pharmacy, or a Texas Children's Health Plan class or event?
-We provide transportation services for you at no cost!
+- appointment, the pharmacy, or a class or event?
+We give transportation services for you at no cost! - Prenatal visit reward: Complete at least one prenatal visit during your pregnancy and receive a \$25 reward card.
+Reward can be requested up to 30 days after the end of the eligible year. - Basic baby care and online birth classes: Participate in a variety of online classes through the INJOY app to learn more about pregnancy, childbirth, breastfeeding, postpartum health and baby care, newborn care, and more.
+Printed materials provided upon request. - Meals for Moms: Let Texas Children's Health Plan know of your pregnancy and get one healthy meal at no cost for a family of four delivered once a month.
+This starts in the second trimester of your pregnancy and for two months after giving birth, for a total of eight months. - Portable crib/playpen: Notify Texas Children's Health Plan within 14 days of giving birth and receive a portable crib that doubles as a playpen at no cost.
+Reward can be requested up to 15 days after the end of the eligible year. - Postpartum visit reward: Complete at least one postpartum visit within 42 days of giving birth and receive a \$25 reward card.
+Reward can be requested up to 60 days after the end of the eligible year. - 24-Hour Nurse Help Line: Our 24-hour nurse help line is here when you need it, day or night.
+You can get advice from a nurse about health issues you may be having.
+You can also get tips on understanding doctor's instructions, and more.